funnyboy-roks/worldedit-selection-viewer/README.md

 ## Commands

-`/wesv colour <colour|#hex>` - Change the colour of the selection border
+`/wesv colour <colour|#hex>` - Change the colour of the selection border `/wesv visibility <always|never|holding-tool>` - Change when the selection is visible
+    - `always` - Always show the selection
+    - `never` - Never show the selection
+    - `holding-tool` - Show the selection when holding the select tool (default: Wooden Axe)

 ## Permissions

 `worldedit-selection-viewer.view` - If the player can see the borders
+    - Default: Enabled for all players `worldedit-selection-viewer.command` - If the player can run the `/wesv` command
+    - Default: Enabled for all players